ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/mte_on_pixel8/_index.md

 learning_objectives:
     - Enable MTE on your Google Pixel 8 smartphone
-    - Understand how MTE works and makes crashing an application when it encounters a memory bug
+    - Understand how MTE works and learn how to make an application crash when it encounters a memory bug
     - Access the memory bug report
     - Interpret the memory bug report